Dan Friedkin: Conservation

 In 2014, Friedkin and Texas Parks and Wildlife Foundation, along with other conservation organizations, made the largest conservation investment in Texas history when they purchased the 17,351-acre Powderhorn Ranch to preserve one of the largest remaining tracts of unspoiled coastal prairie in Texas.
+Subsequent to Friedkin’s purchase, the ranch was being considered for a new wind farm project.